Scott Fitzgerald (politician): Family

 Fitzgerald's father, Stephen "Steve" Fitzgerald, was Sheriff of Dodge County, Wisconsin, for 14 years and served as the U.S. marshal for the Western District of Wisconsin.
 Walker later appointed him head of the Wisconsin State Patrol.

-Fitzgerald's younger brother, Jeff, represented the 39th Assembly District, covering the northeastern portion of Scott's state senate district, and was Assembly Speaker during the 2011–12 legislative session.
+Fitzgerald's younger brother, Jeff, represented the 39th Assembly District, covering the northeastern portion of Scott's state senate district.
+In Wisconsin, state senate districts are formed by combining three neighboring state assembly districts.
+Jeff was Assembly Speaker during the 2011–12 legislative session.

 Personal life

 Fitzgerald and his wife, Lisa, have three sons.
 He owns a ranch in Montana.
 He is Roman Catholic.